Terms of Service

 Equipment is reserved on a first-come first-served basis.
 Equipment availability can be viewed on the Reservations application.

 BMEC equipment can be checked out for up to four days at a time, unless otherwise specified in the equipment model description.
 Only one item from each equipment category may be checked out at once, e.g., one video camera and one microphone, unless otherwise specified in the equipment model description.
+Reservations must be picked up on the first day they are reserved, else the entire reservation will automatically void.

 Equipment is checked out and checked in at the Bass Library circulation desk during circulation desk operating hours.
 Items cannot be returned after hours or through any Book Return slots.
 Any items not returned to circulation desk staff during circulation desk hours are subject to late and/or replacement fees (see Financial Responsibilities).
 If equipment left in Book Return slots is lost or damaged, it is also subject to late and/or replacement fees.